 Though most annual flowers need the soil to warm up a bit before planting, some cool weather loving plants like pansies won’t mind if you plant them in the garden early, for most others its wise to wait until the last frost date where possible.

-8.)
-Be ready to take cover if freezing temperatures are in the forecast.
+Be ready to take cover for freezing temperatures

 If late spring frost is a possibility, be prepared to cover up plants that have tender emerging buds or foliage if freezing temps are in the forecast.
 If the buds haven’t begun to open yet, there’s no need to cover them.
 Old sheets and towels that have been relegated to the rag pile are a good option.